Pranay-Dommati/CommandLineAi/README.md

-# 🖥️ Command Line Assistant with AI (Gemini Integration)
+# 🖥️ Command Line Pro with AI (Gemini Integration)

-A desktop application built using **Python Tkinter** that simulates a command-line interface and integrates **Google's Gemini AI** for intelligent, context-aware responses.
+A modern desktop application built using **Python Tkinter** that provides a feature-rich command-line interface with **Google's Gemini AI** integration for intelligent, context-aware assistance.

 ---